rochesterxugroup/csc249_final_proj_2020/submission/README.md

 This is the template of submission.

-Put your submission of each task in `cls`, `det`, and `seg` folder.

-In each folder, please include the following files:
+In this folder, please include the following files:

 - code - The implementation of your model.
 - write_up.pdf - In this ﬁle, please explain you models of each task in several aspects: